NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Experiments

 \section{Experiments}

-In this section, we conduct several groups of experiments on three benchmark datasets, i.e. Breast Cancer, MNIST and CIFAR-10, to validate the effectiveness of NegDL.
-For the \textit{QK}-hidden algorithm, we set \textit{K} = 3, \textit{p}$_{1}$ = 0.70, \textit{p}$_{2}$ = 0.24, \textit{p}$_{3}$ = 0.06 and \textit{r} = 6.5 as default, which could generate \textit{NDB}s with balanced security and utility [29].
-We implemented NegDL using Visual Studio 2019 and Python 3.6 with Tensorflow [4] on a server with Intel(R) Xeon(R) CPU E5-2660 v2, 32G RAM, and a Geforce GTX 1080Ti GPU.
+In this section, we conduct several groups of experiments on two benchmark datasets, i.e. MNIST and CIFAR-10, to validate the effectiveness of NegDL.
+For the \textit{QK}-hidden algorithm, we set \textit{K} = 3, \textit{p}$_{1}$ = 0.70, \textit{p}$_{2}$ = 0.24, \textit{p}$_{3}$ = 0.06 and \textit{r} = 6.5 as default, which could generate \textit{NDB}s with balanced security and utility [21].
+We implemented NegDL on a server with Intel Core CPU i5-8500, 24G RAM, and a Geforce RTX 3080Ti GPU.